 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.

-I only ever recommend what ingredients or tools I use for my recipes.
+I only ever recommend the ingredients or tools I use for my recipes.
 You can read more about our disclosure policy here ~

 Use your favorite 1:1 sugar substitute.

-For the cheesecake squares, I prefer powered erythritol preferred over granular, as it blends better and has a more delicate texture.
+For the Keto cheesecake bars with blueberry swirl, powdered erythritol is better than granular, as it blends better and has a more delicate texture.
 You can use granular; I prefer powdered.
-Erythritol does not get grainy in this recipe either, so feel free to keep these in the fridge.
-The texture is better cold too, so bonus!
+Also, erythritol does not become grainy in this recipe either, so feel free to keep these in the fridge.
+The texture is also better cold so that’s a bonus!

-If you don’t have powdered erythritol or xylitol and only have granular, go ahead and give it a blast with a high-speed blender or food processor.
+If you don’t have powdered erythritol or xylitol and only have granular, give it a blast with a high-speed blender or food processor.

-My favorite powdered sweetener by far is So Nourished Monk Fruit Blend; I find it has almost no aftertaste at all.
-I tend to use it exclusively in my recipes because I find it tastes most like sugar.
+My favorite powdered sweetener by far is Besti allulose.
+Unlike other sweeteners, I find it has almost no aftertaste at all.
+As a result, I tend to use it exclusively in my recipes because I believe it tastes most like sugar and it bakes like sugar.

-Swerve, Truvia and stevia will work here as well, if this is your preferred sweetener, go ahead and use them.
+Swerve, Truvia and stevia will work here as well.
+If this is your preferred sweetener, use them.

-This crust is super easy to pull together, but there are a few tips to make it go easier.
+The crust for keto cheesecake bars with blueberry swirl is super easy to make, but there are a few tips to make it even easier.

 It is a bit wet, and it does require a bit of fiddling to get into the pan.

 Once the crust ingredients are mixed and form a ball, toss it all into the pan and spread it around with the back of a wet spoon.
-If the dough sticks to the spoon, clean it off, wet it again, and continue spreading out the crust until it fills the pan evenly to each side and corner.
+If the dough sticks to the spoon, clean it off, wet it again, and continue to spread the crust until it fills the pan evenly to each side and corner.

 Also, don’t skip the lemon rind.
-The lemon rind adds so much punch and flavor to the crust and enhances the flavor of the blueberry topping.
+The lemon rind adds a lot of punch and flavor to the crust and enhances the flavor of the sugar-free blueberry topping.

-These last for days in a cold fridge, be sure to cover them, so they do not dry out.
+These last for days in a cold fridge, but be sure to cover them so they do not become dry.

-You can also freeze these cheesecake squares!
-If you make a larger batch and you don’t want a bunch of cheesecake hanging around you can toss a few of them into the freezer.
+You may also freeze these Keto cheesecake bars!
+If you make a larger batch and don’t want a bunch of cheesecake hanging around, toss a few of them into the freezer.
 Use a bit of parchment paper between each square and stack them to freeze.
-To defrost, leave them overnight in the fridge.
+To defrost, leave them in the fridge overnight.

 Gluten Free Blueberry Cheesecake Squares (Low Carb & Keto Friendly)